elasekness/BMS500C-2024/Day2.md

 	bwa reference.fasta [1-10]_val_1.fq.gz [1-10]_val_2.fq.gz | samtools sort -o [1-10].sorted.bam

+> We pipe the output of bwa to [samtools](http://www.htslib.org/) to sort the output by read coordinates and convert the sam file to a binary format (bam) <br>
+> Although not really necessary to do so here, most other downstream analyses (such as variant detection) require a coordinate-sorted bam file so it's good practice.

 <br>

-You can view the alignment file with `samtools`.
+You can also view the alignment file with `samtools`.
 The [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file is yet another tab delimited file where each line contains information on the read or its mate, mapping location, mapping quality, etc.

 	samtools view [1-10].sorted.bam | more